 What is the purpose of orientation?

-Orientation is an event for all new students at Northeastern Illinois University.
-You'll meet with an advisor to create your class schedule, in addition to learning other essential information that will help you as a student.
+Orientation is an event for all new students.
+You will meet with an advisor to create your class schedule, and learn about the resources available to support and ensure your success.

 Is Orientation Mandatory?

 YES, orientation is mandatory for all new students at Northeastern.
 You must attend an orientation session in order to register for classes.

 - Meet with an advisor and create your class schedule

 - Learn about Financial Aid and ways to pay for college

 - Meet fellow classmates

 - Get your student ID